hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 - java
 ---

-TODO - write intro
+TODO - write intro.
+It should contain:
+- performance improvements like:
+  - compact object headers,
+  - GC optimizations,
+  - Leyden
+  - linking run-time images
+- virtual thread pinning
+- security additions
+- deprecations & restrictions

 TODO - explain article structure

-TODO - replace with a smaller version of this image

 ![Basketball players hugging during game - one of them wears a jersey with number '24' at the back](/assets/images/blog/basketball-24.jpg)
 > Photo by Royy Nguyen, from <a href="https://www.pexels.com/photo/basketball-players-hugging-during-game-in-gym-5303477/">Pexels</a>

-## Overview
+## JEP Overview

-Here's an overview of the JEPs that ship with Java 24, along with their preview status, to which project they belong, what kind of features they add and the things that have changed since Java 23.
+To start off the article, let's look at an overview of the JEPs that ship with Java 24.
+This table contains the preview status for all JEP's, to which project they belong, what kind of features they add and the things that have changed since Java 23.

 | **JEP** | **Title**                                                          |      **Status** |   **Project** | **Feature Type** | **Changes since Java 23** |
 | ------: | ------------------------------------------------------------------ | --------------: | ------------: | ---------------: | ------------------------: |